 Can Old Windows be Made New Again?

-Winter is coming to a close, which means spring and summer are on the horizon.
-With the days getting longer, it is a good time to consider the energy efficiency of your home.
+Amazingly, fall is just around the corner, which means winter is on the horizon.
+With the days getting shorter, it is a good time to consider the energy efficiency of your home.
 One of the most effective ways you can make your home more energy efficient is by improving the performance of your windows.
 Regardless of if your windows are brand new or decades old, there are steps you can take to improve their heat rejection and retention.

 Window films can improve the insulation of any window by up to 50%, which means big savings for you.
 There are many types of window film, each with their own advantages.